Deepen your existing knowledge of computing with this research-focused degree.

 If you love computing and technology and want to help create some of the greatest innovations in these fields, then this advanced program is for you.

-The Master of Computing (Advanced) is a two-year full-time (or equivalent part-time) degree targeting a research role that provides students with exposure to best practice in computing through cutting edge courses in areas of relevance to computing practitioners and researchers.
+The Master of Computing (Advanced) is a two-year full-time (or equivalent part-time) degree targeting a research role that provides students with exposure to best practice in computing through cutting-edge courses in areas of relevance to computing practitioners and researchers.

-The Master of Computing (Advanced) is not accredited by the Australian Computer Society.
+This program is professionally accredited by the Australian Computer Society.

 For more information please visit Programs & Courses